 Jul.
 18, 2020 – Aug.
 7, 20203 Weeks$4,999Limited

 Aug.
 8, 2020 – Aug.
 28, 20203 Weeks$4,999Limited

-One would use a word like “decadent” to describe Lisbon; classic beauty giving way to charming disrepair.
-It is famous for its pastel colors, steep and winding hills, trolley cars, and iconic pastries.
+Lisbon predates even Rome, making it the oldest city in Western Europe.
+It wears its age spectacularly, however, and continues to grow both in size and influence every year.
+One might use a word like “decadent” to describe Lisbon; classic beauty giving way to charming disrepair.
 You will notice that iconic blue tile façades, or “azulejo,” on many of the buildings is noticeably run-down, telling the story of the wealth brought by trade, the decline during a long period of economic crisis, and reemergence of commerce focused largely on modern-day tourism.
 Lisbon simply cannot be seen in a day, and is the kind of place one can find themselves returning to time and time again.

 Lisbon is a big city, which means we are lucky enough to partner with three different hospitals: Centro Hospitalar Lisboa Norte, Centro Hospitalar Lisboa Central, and Centro Hospitalar de Lisboa Occidental (CHLO).

 Centro Hospitalar Lisboa Norte is a public general hospital located in the university district and is easily accessible via the city's metro rail system.
 With a wide range of departments available, this teaching hospital is afforded a wealth of resources by the Faculty of Medicine of Lisbon and engages in extensive medical research.